| The key to stress-free reporting is to plan and prepare in

 after 180 days of completed school.
 Those on the Annual

-completed school, which should be done within twelve months of
+Reporting Plan will report after 180 days of completed school, which should be done within twelve months of

+enrollment.
 On our Reporting Form, parents will indicate the number of

 days completed for that reporting period (90 days minimum for